Otoe–Missouria Tribe of Indians: 19th century

 In the 19th century, the Missouria and the Otoe established permanent villages consisting primarily of earth lodges, but also occasionally tipis and bark lodges.
 Their joined society was patrilineal and comprised seven to ten clans, each with distinct assigned responsibilities.
 Tribal citizens had exogamous marriage practices; young people had to marry outside their clan.
 Each clan had a leader, and together the clan chiefs formed a tribal council.
 By tradition, the chief of the Bear Clan was the principal leader of the tribes.
 The men hunted buffalo.
 The women processed meat and used hides, bone, horn, and other parts of the animals for tools, clothing, etc. In addition, they cultivated and processed such crops as squash, beans, corn, and pumpkins.

+In August 1804, the Lewis and Clark Expedition held a council meeting with the tribe near Fort Atkinson, Nebraska, the first such council meeting held with a tribal nation.

-In 1804, the Lewis and Clark Expedition estimated their population to be 500.
+Also in 1804, the expedition estimated their population to be 500.
 Artist George Catlin, who also traveled in their territory in 1833, estimated their population at 1,200.
 In 1830, there were an estimated 1,500 Otoe–Missouria living together as a group.
 By 1886, only 334 Otoe–Missouria survived.

 The first land cession treaty between the Otoe–Missouria and the United States was in 1830.
 More treaties followed in 1833, 1836, and 1854.
 The 1854 Treaty established a reservation on the Kansas-Nebraska border, near the Big Blue River.
 The tribe split in factions between assimilationists and traditionalists.
 Quaker missionaries influenced the assimilationist Otoe–Missouria faction, who became known as the Quaker Band.
 The traditionalists were known as the Coyote Band.

 In 1876, the US Congress arranged the sale of 120000 acre of the Otoe–Missouria reservation.
 It sold the rest in 1881, when Congress forced the Otoe–Missouria into Indian Territory.
 The Coyote Band settled on the Sac and Fox reservation, while the Quaker Band settled on their own small, 113 acre reservation in present-day Noble and Pawnee counties.

 The Coyote Band rejoined the Quaker Band.
 But under the Dawes Act, in the 1890s, their communal holdings of the reservation were distributed as allotments to individual heads of households.
 The US declared as surplus any land remaining after allotment, and allowed non-Native Americans to buy it.
 A total of 514 Otoe–Missourias received individual allotments.